reframejs/reframe/docs/overview.template.md

   <br/>
   Create an app simply by defining React components and page configs.
   <br/>
-  And thanks to progressive eject, you keep full flexibility.
+  And thanks to progressive eject, you have full flexibility.
   More at [Progressive Eject](#progressive-eject).
 - **Hybrid apps** :tm:
   <br/>
-  Implement apps with mostly easy-to-implement non-interactive pages and some difficult-to-implement-but-powerful interactive pages.
+  Implement apps with easy-to-implement non-interactive pages and only some difficult-to-implement-but-powerful interactive pages.
   <br/>
   More at [Universal](#universal).
 - **Learn once, write any app**